guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 <div>{%- include canvas-playground.html -%}</div>

 Pretty simple.
-Each pixel's `x` coordinate (which goes from 0 to 1) is compared to the `cutoff`.
+Each pixel's `x` coordinate (which goes from 0 to 1) is compared with the `cutoff`.
 The more the `cutoff` increases the more black pixels appear.
 This kind of wipe was used prominently in the Star Wars films.
 </div>